Yes, You Are Overpaying For Cloud Services

-Ever since cloud computing came into prominence since late 2000s, there is more focus on the cost savings in the industry and customer conversations.
-Cloud costs is a much more complex discussion than a simple statement on cost savings.
-We have heard tons of stories from organizations savings money on the cloud but we have also heard stories about burgeoning costs and move back to On-Premises data centers.
-In this post, we want to tackle cloud costs and help users consider the nuances are in play.
+Ever since cloud computing came into prominence in the late 2000s, there is more focus on the cost savings in the industry and customer conversations.
+Cloud costs are a much more complex discussion than a simple statement on cost savings.
+We have heard tons of stories from organizations that save money on the cloud but we have also heard stories about burgeoning costs and move back to On-Premises data centers.
+In this post, we want to tackle cloud costs and help users consider the nuances that are in play.

 Stating the obvious

-There are few things about cloud costs that are obvious and one cannot argue against it.
+There are few things about cloud costs that are obvious and one cannot argue against them.

-- Cloud changes the financial model from Capex to OPEX.
+Cloud changes the financial model from Capex to OPEX.
 You don’t have to invest heavily in capital expenses building out the infrastructure anymore.
-Also, don’t confuse this with paying upfront for Reserved Instances, a confusion that still exists for users moving to cloud from hosting services.
-Reserved instances differ from the long term up-front payments to hosting companies.
+Also, don’t confuse this with paying upfront for Reserved Instances, a confusion that still exists for users moving to the cloud from hosting services.
+Reserved instances differ from the long-term up-front payments to hosting companies.
 Reserved Instances not only offer considerable cost savings but there is also a market to offload unused Reserved instance capacity

 But many of you are overpaying in the cloud

 Most organizations are overpaying the cloud providers than what they should actually be paying.
 This is due to various factors such as

 Not having an elastic infrastructure that takes advantage of various compute or storage types that are available from the cloud providers

 Let us now discuss these two factors a little deeper